-30. Interest on loan has been worked out as under:
+31. Interest on loan has been worked out as under:

 - (a) The gross normative loan of Rs.
-2596.21 lakh has been considered on 1.4.2014, in line with the gross normative loan balance as on 31.3.2014, in order dated 20.9.2016 in Petition No. 353/GT/2014.
-In addition to this, the loan component towards additional capitalization has been considered as per the approved debt equity ratio. - (b) Cumulative repayment of loan of Rs 2596.21 lakh as on 31.3.2014 has been considered as cumulative repayment as on 1.4.2014. - (c) Addition to normative loan on account of additional capital expenditure approved above has been considered on year-to-year basis. - (d) Depreciation allowed has been considered as repayment of normative loan during the respective years of the period 2014-19.
-Proportionate adjustment has been made to the repayments on account of de-capitalizations considered in the additional capital expenditure approved above. - (e) Addition due to additional capital expenditure has been considered as per Debt Equity structure. - (f) In line with the Regulations, the weighted average rate of interest (WAROI) has been calculated by applying the actual loan portfolio existing as on 1.4.2014, along with subsequent additions during the period 2014-19, if any, for the generating station.
-In case of loans carrying floating rate of interest the rate of interest as provided by the Petitioner has been considered for the purpose of tariff.
-The necessary calculation for interest on loan is as follows:
+136.54 lakh has been considered on 1.4.2014, in line with the gross normative loan balance as on 31.3.2014, in order dated 29.7.2016 in Petition No. 468/GT/2014.
+In addition to this, the loan component towards additional capitalization has been considered as per the approved debt equity ratio. - (b) Cumulative repayment of loan of Rs 136.54 lakh as on 31.3.2014 has been considered as cumulative repayment as on 1.4.2014. - (c) Addition to normative loan on account of additional capital expenditure approved above has been considered on year to year basis. - (d) Depreciation allowed has been considered as repayment of normative loan, if any during the respective years of the period 2014-19. - 32.
+In line with the Regulations, the Weighted Average Rate of Interest (WAROI) has been calculated by applying the actual loan portfolio, existing as on 1.4.2014, along with subsequent additions, during the period 2014-19, if any, for the generating station.
+Further, actual loans have been considered, while computing WAROI, based on the clarifications furnished by the Petitioner in Petition No. 578/GT/2020.
+In case of loans carrying floating rate of interest, the rate of interest as provided by the Petitioner, has been considered for the purpose of tariff.
+Necessary calculation for interest on loan is as follows: